-D41474-P49722 KEEP THI S PORTION FOR YOU R RECORE THIS PRO RD IS VA ALID ONI LY WHEN SIGNED AND DATED.
-DETACH A ND RETURN THIS POI RTION ON USANA A HEALTH SCIENCES, INC. Withhold To withhold authority to vote for any in dividual The Board of Directors recommends you vote FOR the following: FOR All All Except To withhold authority to vote for any in nominee(s), mark "For All Except" and v number(s) of the nominee(s) on the line be vrite the low. $\neg$ 1.
-Election of Directors 0 0 0 Nominees: - 1 02) Robert Anciaux 06) Frede ie J. Pelosi eric Winssinger thy E. Wood, Ph.
-D. The Board of Directors recommends you vote FOR proposals 2 an d 3.
+DETACH AND RETURN THIS PORTION ONLY For Withhold For All All All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+The Board of Directors recommends you vote FOR the following: $\begin{tabular}{ll} \hline \end{tabular}$ 0 0 0 1.
+Election of Directors Nominees 03) John T. Fleming 04) Gilbert A. Fuller 01) Kevin G. Guest 06) Frederic Winssinger 02) Xia Ding 07) Timothy E. Wood, Ph.D.
+05) Peggie J. Pelosi The Board of Directors recommends you vote FOR proposals 2 and 3.
 For Against Abstain 2.
-Ratify the selection of KPMG LLP as the Company y's independent r egistered public acc ounting firm for the fiscal year 2021.
-0 0 0 3.
-Approve on an advisory basis the Company's exe cutive compensa tion, com monly refe erred to as a "Say on Pay" proposal.
-0 0 0 Plea ise sign exactly as your name(s) appear(s) hereon.
-W hers should each sign personally.
-All holders must sign hen signing as at torney, ex "ecutor, ad ministrator, or other fiduciary, please give fu se sign in full corporate or partnership name b ill title as such.
-Jointi v authorized officer.
-OWI iers should each sign personally.
-All Houses musi sign i. ii a corporation or partile тэтпр, ргеаз se significant corporate or parties in priame of y authorized officer.
-1 Sign nature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+Ratify the selection of KPMG LLP as our independent registered public accounting firm for the Fiscal Year 0 0 0 Approve on an advisory basis the Company's executive compensation, commonly referred to as a "Say on Pay" proposal.
+0 0 0 NOTE: To consider and act upon such other business as may properly come before the meeting or at any postponement or adjournment thereof.
+R1.0.0.24 Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
+All holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.

+Signature (Joint Owners)